Workflow & Execution

 build_model

-• Input: All crop yields, grassland yields, land areas, population, water availability, static data files (crops.csv, foods.csv with pathway-based processing, etc.)
+• Input: All crop yields, multi-cropping aggregates, grassland yields, land areas, population, water availability, static data files (crops.csv, foods.csv with pathway-based processing, etc.)

 • Output: results/{name}/build/model.nc